 The doctoral internship in health service psychology at Counseling and Consultation Services (CCS) has been accredited by the American Psychological Association (APA) since 1989.
-The internship program was last reviewed and accredited by APA for 7 years in June 2012.
+The doctoral internship program was last reviewed by the APA in June 2019 and accredited for 10 years.

 American Psychological Association